-• An overall view of the project in JPG.
-Maximum size: 13 MB or 3000 x 4500 pixels.

-C 1 PDF file (maximum 5 MB) identifying the DESIGNER or the members of the TEAM and presenting the following documents, in this order:

-- Presentation page 11" x 17" or A3 with: - Title of the project; - Name of the designer or the members of the team with their profession (architect, landscape architect, visual artist, etc.); - City and country of residence; - An 80-word presentation of the designer or the team; - Your answer to the following question (70 words): How does your project tackled Borders? - A schema 11" x 17" or A3 presenting up to three recent projects by the team and/or its designers; - Curriculum vitæ of the designers (2 pages maximum per person); - Complete information (address, telephone, email, website) of the primary contact for the team.
+- An overall view of the project in JPG.
+Maximum size: 13 MB or 3000 x 4500 pixels. - C 1 PDF file (maximum 5 MB) identifying the DESIGNER or the members of the TEAM and presenting the following documents, in this order: - Presentation page 11" x 17" or A3 with: - Title of the project; - Name of the designer or the members of the team with their profession (architect, landscape architect, visual artist, etc.); - City and country of residence; - An 80-word presentation of the designer or the team; - Your answer to the following question (70 words): How does your project resonate with this year's theme, Mapping Sensitivity? - A schema 11" x 17" or A3 presenting up to three recent projects by the team and/or its designers; - Curriculum vitæ of the designers (2 pages maximum per person); - Complete information (address, telephone, email, website) of the primary contact for the team.